florentpoujol/Daneel/readme.md

 ## <a id="debug"></a>Debugging

 For an easy debugging during development, Daneel feature extensive error reporting and a stack trace.
-Since these features are pretty heavy on function calls, you can turn these on and off (and should disable debug when you ship your game).
+Since these features are pretty heavy on function calls, you can turn these on and off (and you should disable debug when you ship your game).
 It's turned off by default, so just set the value of the variable `Daneel.config.debug` to `true` to enable it.

 This affect the functions `Daneel.Debug.CheckArgType()`, `Daneel.Debug.CheckOptionalArgType()`, `Daneel.Debug.PrintError()` plus the functions in `Daneel.Debug.StackTrace`.

 ### Error reporting

-Every arguments are checked for type and value and a comprehensive error message is thrown if needed.
+In every functions introduced or modified by Daneel, every arguments are checked for type and value and a comprehensive error message is thrown if needed.
 For instance, passing false instead of the gameObject's name with `gameObject:GetChild()` would trigger the following error :

     GameObject.GetChild(gameObject, name[, recursive]) : Argument 'name' is of type 'boolean' with value 'false' instead of 'string'.